Clover

 While clover can cause breast enhancement during menses, it should be avoided for this phase, because it can contribute to heavy menstruation.
 Heavy menses, especially that is prolonged, is not sustainable for hormonal health.

-Taking clover during proliferative phase or ovulation will cause shrinkage.
+Taking clover during proliferative phase or ovulation will cause shrinkage, and will contribute to hormone imbalance.

-Clover requires the right companion herbs during secretory phase.
+Clover requires the right companion herbs during secretory phase, when there's no swelling.

-This herb should likely be avoided during premenstrual phase.
+This herb should be avoided during menses, proliferative phase, and premenstrual phase.

 From the above ground parts of the clover plant, the leaf has a higher density of phytohormones, and the flower has the least.
 If clover is used, the lowest potency is desired.